sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-pixel-perfection.md

 A focus on pixel perfection is what's going on here.

 Kerning in your favorite prototyping tool may not match exactly how Google Chrome has decided the kerning should look.
 That's life fam.
 Program-to-program, app-to-app, things don't always render exactly as you hope down to the miniscule-est of details.
-Don't let this cause you and your team to slide down the slippery slope.
+Don't let this cause you and your team to slide down the slippery slope of questions decisions made in the design process.

 Conversely, I hope this doesn't lead designers to want to achieve absolute pixel perfection.
-It's a waste of your time to have to make a pixel-perfect case across your entire design just to assure all other pixel-"alright" considerations of your design are taken serious.
+It's a waste of your time to have to make a pixel-perfect case across your entire design just to assure all other pixel-"fine" considerations of your design are taken serious.

-Do field questions of compromise in your designs, but preempting the compromise can be a painful process.
+Do field questions of compromise in your designs, but preempting the compromise should be an unneeded process.
 Conversely, showing flippancy at the first sign of inconsistency is not beneficial either.
-Communicate and compromise as needed.
-Avoid being design pedants.
+Communicate and compromise as needed to avoid being design pedants.

-(Job posters; please remove qualifications reminiscent to "You're a fiend for pixel perfection" from your postings for designers.)
+Post-script: Job posters; please remove qualifications reminiscent to "You're a fiend for pixel perfection" from your postings for designers.
+Issa not helpful.